Stellantis/api-standards/api-style-guide.md

  2. **Skipping an item**.
 Similarly to the example above, if an item is removed from the list we'll skip an item.

-Though offset/limit can be used in 90% of the cases, it also means that for certain kinds of APIs, using this technique doesn’t make sense because the set of data and the boundaries between loaded sections is constantly changing (i.e. real time data). **In this case, use cursor based pagination**.
+Though offsets can be used in 90% of the cases, it also means that for certain kinds of APIs, using this technique doesn’t make sense because the set of data and the boundaries between loaded sections is constantly changing (i.e. real time data). **In this case, use cursor based pagination**.

 ### Cursor-based pagination

 This pagination technique is is bit more complicated to implement.
-However, all APIs MUST use this pagination technique when dealing with real time data for the reasons explained above.
+However, all APIs MUST use this pagination technique when dealing with large data sets and real time data for the reasons explained above.

 In the example above, if we could have specified the exact position in the list we want to begin with, and the number of items we wanted to fetch, we would not have ran into these issues.
 With this technique, no matter how many items were removed or added to the top of the list , we still have a constant pointer to the exact position where we left off.
 This pointer is called a **cursor**.
 A cursor is a unique object identifier that sets the starting point of the pagination until the specified limit.